ChinmaySonar/chinmaysonar.github.io/Research/publications.md

 ## Working Papers

 **Anonymity Preserving Space Partitions**\
-with Úrsula Hébert-Johnson, Subhash Suri and Vaishali Surianarayan\
+with Úrsula Hébert-Johnson, Subhash Suri and Vaishali Surianarayanan\
 (manuscript submitted for publication)

 **Equitable Division of a Path**\